-The equivalised disposable income is constructed as the ratio of the net disposable household income per the household equivalent size calculated according to the Eurostat methodology.
-This income is attributed to all persons of the household.
+The equivalised disposable income is calculated as the household's disposable income divided by its "equivalent size".
+The equivalised disposable income is attributed equally to each member of the household.

 The education level of household is determined by the level of educational attainment of the head of household and of his/her spouse/cohabitant.
 Households are classified to educational levels as follows: